Gear: Standard pitches and the module system

 When gear dimensions are in the metric system the pitch specification is generally in terms of module or modulus, which is effectively a length measurement across the pitch diameter.
 The term module is understood to mean the pitch diameter in millimetres divided by the number of teeth.
 When the module is based upon inch measurements, it is known as the English module to avoid confusion with the metric module.
-Module is a direct dimension, unlike diametrical pitch, which is an inverse dimension ("threads per inch").
+Module is a direct dimension ("millimeters per tooth"), unlike diametral pitch, which is an inverse dimension ("teeth per inch").
 Thus, if the pitch diameter of a gear is 40 mm and the number of teeth 20, the module is 2, which means that there are 2 mm of pitch diameter for each tooth.
 The preferred standard module values are 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.8, 1.0, 1.25, 1.5, 2.0, 2.5, 3, 4, 5, 6, 8, 10, 12, 16, 20, 25, 32, 40 and 50.

-Manufacture

-As of 2014, an estimated 80% of all gearing produced worldwide is produced by net shape molding.
-Molded gearing is usually either powder metallurgy or plastic.
-Many gears are done when they leave the mold (including injection molded plastic and die cast metal gears), but powdered metal gears require sintering and sand castings or investment castings require gear cutting or other machining to finish them.
-The most common form of gear cutting is hobbing, but gear shaping, milling, and broaching also exist.
-3D printing as a production method is expanding rapidly.
-For metal gears in the transmissions of cars and trucks, the teeth are heat treated to make them hard and more wear resistant while leaving the core soft and tough.
-For large gears that are prone to warp, a quench press is used.
+Gear failure mechanism

+Gears present several failure mechanisms that can happen at the same time according to the rotational speed and the load applied.
+These mechanisms are: wear, scuffing, pitting, micro-pitting, tooth flank fracture and tooth root fatigue fracture.

+These mechanisms are due to several phenomena: friction, contact (Hertzian pressure, sliding/rolling), bending fatigue and lack of lubrication.
+All these phenomena can happen simultaneously and they lead to the failure of the gearbox.

+The standard ISO 6336 and AGMA 2001 provide information regarding these failure mechanisms and define calculation methods to verify if a gear is safe from such phenomena.
+Even if the standards provide this information they strongly suggest the need to perform experimental tests because the standards cannot cover all the possible combinations of geometry, material, heat treatment, ecc.

+There are different tests to study the behaviour of the gear.
+Due to the fact that the failure mechanisms can happen simultaneously the tested gears are designed in order to isolate only one failure mechanism.